Preproposal statement of inquiry was filed as WSR 06-13-098.

 (19) First aid kit.
 The establishment must have a first aid kit that contains at a minimum: Small bandages, gauze, antiseptic, and a blood spill kit that contains disposable bags, gloves and hazardous waste stickers.

 (20) Medical devices.
-Any medical device listed with the U.S. Food and Drug Administration as a "prescriptive device" must be under the delegation and supervision of a licensed physician or physician's assistant or an advanced registered nurse practitioner (ARNP) as defined under chapters 18.71, 18.57, 18.71A, and 18.57A RCW, and RCW 18.79.050.
+Any medical device listed with the federal Food and Drug Administration (FDA) as a "prescriptive device" must be under the delegation and supervision of a licensed physician or physician's assistant or an advanced registered nurse practitioner (ARNP) as defined under chapters 18.71, 18.57, 18.71A, and 18.57A RCW, and RCW 18.79.050.

 (a) All locations must have a restroom available.
 The restroom must be located on the premises or in adjoining premises, which is reasonably accessible.